cyrus19909/BEW/README.md

 ```

 ### Withdrawals

+When the user wants to make or query existing withdrawals, the following endpoints can be used.
+The following open/closed endpoint can be used to determine the state of withdrawals (AUTHORIZED,PENDING,COMPLETED) .
+One can also cancel the withdrawal if the status has not reached PENDING.

 #### GET /withdrawals/open
 List open withdrawals.
 Results are sorted in inverse order of the CreatedAt field and are limited to the first 1000.